GlassesMan01/SUMCESA/README.md

 # SUMCESA 🔐

-**Security Update Management & CVE Self-Assessment Tool**
+**Security Update Management Tool for Cyber Essentials Self Assessment (SUMCESA)**

-SUMCESA is a lightweight, automated security update and vulnerability management tool designed to help track installed software, identify known vulnerabilities, and visualize security posture across multiple systems.
+SUMCESA is a lightweight, automated tool for managing software updates, tracking installed software, and assessing vulnerabilities using CVE/NVD data.
+It provides a centralized web dashboard to visualize security posture, monitor updates, and generate automated compliance reports.

-This project was built as a **hands-on learning initiative in cybersecurity automation, system administration, and full-stack development**.
+This project was developed as a hands-on learning initiative to gain practical experience in cybersecurity automation, cross-platform system administration, and full-stack development.**.

 ---